 Frederic also chose W. Whitney Lewis, perhaps impressed by the house Lewis had built for Dr. Bradbury in Boston the previous year.
 A palatial house like that was noteworthy yet not out of place in Boston, but it was unprecedented for a place like Lowell.
 And yet Faulkner built what would become his own folly, on the very site of Wyman’s Folly; a new castle on top of the old castle, and this one at last would have a tower, an observatory.
 It was the most ostentatious house Lowell had ever seen .
 It reportedly cost over $125,000 to build and furnish, which is around $3,000,000 today, and despite that exorbitant sum the interior was not completely finished.
 Even at the height of the Gilded Age, no one could expect he would ever recover his investment.
 The house took two years to build and it became an instant landmark widely recognized far beyond Lowell.
 You could admire the mountains of New Hampshire from that tower and the admiration was mutual.
 The Grand Hotel in Mont Vernon, New Hampshire, boasted that you could see Mr. Faulkner’s Castle from the hotel’s piazza.

 Whitney’s design was full-blown Richardsonian Romanesque, a style then at the height of its popularity.
 It was built entirely of pink North Conway granite, a stone quite similar to the pink Milford granite that the master H.H.
 Richardson favored.
-The monochromatic effect gave the building a modern aesthetic must have influenced Lowell’s City Hall Commission a year later, when the members insisted that the new City Hall also be built in granite.
+The monochromatic effect gave the building a modern aesthetic that must have influenced Lowell’s City Hall Commission a year later, when the members insisted that the new City Hall also be built in granite.
 In fact it was built with the same North Conway stone.
 Faulkner’s house initiated a building spree over the next three years.

 The economic chaos of the Panic of 1893 brought the building frenzy to a standstill, and Chicago’s great Columbian Exposition of the same year brought about a revolution in architectural style that made Lowell’s new landmarks instantly out of fashion.
 Then just six years after the castle’s completion, the unthinkable happened.
 At 1:00 am on August 17th 1896, Michael Martin, coachman for Alexander Cumnock, was awakened by a loud cracking and dogs barking.
 Expecting to find a burglar, he looked out to see the Frederic Faulkner’s house in flames.
 Martin raced to John Faulkner’s house to rouse him.

-Fortunately, there was no one home at Frederic’s; the family was away at in Scituate.
+Fortunately, there was no one home at Frederic’s; the family was away in Scituate.
 An alarm was called from Box 41.
 The pumper strained up the steep hill but arrived to find the house totally engulfed in flames.
 More alarms followed, and additional companies labored up to join the fight.
 And then at 1:30, all at once, the front of the house collapsed.
 Several firefighters were struck and injured by the rain of falling slates.
 Neighbors watching from the porch of the house across the street fled the intense heat as the house behind them was scorched.
 By 3:00 am the great tower was “an immense beacon lighting the heavens” The flames lit up the night sky for miles around.
 The fire chief ordered the unstable walls knocked over.
 At last, at 6:30 am, the recall was sounded, and weary firefighters returned to their station houses leaving a skeleton crew on watch.
 The interior of the house was nothing but ash and cinders, and only the porte cochere remained unharmed.

 The fire was news across the country.
 Thousands climbed the hill to take in the scene, and rumors of arson ran rampant.
 Some reported seeing a basement window open earlier in the day.
 The neighborhood had also recently been pestered by petty thieves.
 The Faulkner Mills had had their own labor problems recently, perhaps inspiring resentment or maybe burglars had torched the house to hide their crime.
 This would all become apparent when a safe was found, because there had to be one.

 But when a stunned and shaken Frederic arrived in Lowell from Scituate that evening, he explained that there was no safe in the house.
-As for arson, he couldn’t conceive of such a thing; no one would have such animosity towards him or his family.
+As for arson, he couldn’t conceive of such a thing; no one could have such animosity towards him or his family.
 Yet he was no stranger to fire.
 In 1880 the family’s mills were destroyed in what was one of the most memorable fires in Lowell history, only to be rebuilt immediately.

 Of course, the good silver had been stored at his brother’s house for the summer, but his best watch and chain, Mrs. Faulkner’s better jewelry and wardrobe, and the furniture and invaluable paintings were all gone in the inferno.
 The loss was estimated at $100,000, but the insurance on the house was only $60,000, and the contents were also underinsured.
 Yes, he shakily responded to the inevitable question, he would rebuild, but how and what he couldn’t say just now.